 Communication with the UserInfo Endpoint MUST utilize TLS.
 See Section 15.17 for more information on using TLS.

-The UserInfo Endpoint MUST support the use of the HTTP GET and HTTP POST methods defined in RFC 2616 [RFC2616] at the UserInfo Endpoint.
+The UserInfo Endpoint MUST support the use of the HTTP GET and HTTP POST methods defined in RFC 2616 [RFC2616].

 The UserInfo Endpoint MUST accept Access Tokens as OAuth 2.0 Bearer Token Usage [RFC6750].